zyzoe/zoe-zhu/content/project/cloud/index.md

 ---
 title: Flask Web App for Language Translation
-summary: A severless web app for language translation built on AWS with CI/CD.
+summary: A serverless web app for language translation built on AWS with CI/CD.
 tags:
 - Other
 - Cloud